Mortgage assumption: Release of liability

 Upon completion of the assumption, the seller requests a release of liability from the lender.
 If the mortgage is assumed without the lender’s consent, the seller would remain liable for any default on the part of the buyer.
 In cases of a VA Loan, a release of liability may be obtained after the assumption even if the lender’s approval was not given prior to the completion of the assumption process.

 Restriction on assumption

 In the United States, mortgage assumption of most types of mortgages is restricted by including a due-on-sale clause.
 This type of provision permits the lender to require payment of the full loan balance if the property is transferred to a new owner without the lender's consent.
 However, all FHA-insured loans and VA loans (dated after March 1, 1988) are assumable as long as the buyer is creditworthy because they intentionally lack due on sale clauses.
+Not every type of loan is assumable.